prof-rossetti/intro-to-python/exercises/web-app/checkpoints/2-routing.md

 Review the code that handles these "book" routes.
 Notice how we are using the `jsonify` method from Flask to convert a Python list or dictionary to a JSON response.

 Wow, we've just made our own JSON API!

+Before moving on, make a commit with a message like "Web App Routing".